Professor Hilary O D Critchley

 - EH16 4TJ

 We also study factors that switch on production of molecules involved in blood vessel growth and repair in the endometrium; both necessary events to prepare for the next menstrual cycle.
 If we can understand how the womb heals itself without scarring as women go through their menstrual cycles we hope we will contribute valuable information relevant to inflammation and scarring throughout the body.
 If these events are disturbed then abnormal menstrual bleeding may be the result.
-We are therefore studying endometrial samples collected from women attending with menstrual complaints.
+We are therefore studying endometrial samples collected from women attending with menstrual complaints including women with fibroids.
 We hope that information about the molecular and cellular pathways involved in menstruation will help identify new targets for treatment, especially if these treatments could be delivered directly to the uterus.

-The development of novel medical treatments for management of debilitating menstrual complaints aims to enable women to avoid surgery and thereby preserve uterine function and fertility potential.
+Development of novel medical treatments for management of debilitating menstrual complaints aims to enable women to avoid surgery and thereby preserve uterine function and fertility potential.

 Current research projects: